YukiyamaShizuka/SPONSOR/X86_Hardware_Sponsorship_Request_TreeOS_Signal_SapClarify.md

 > Subsequent updates may refine specific model configurations or capacities, but the document format, scope, and evaluation-critical sections will remain unchanged.
 >
 > Partners may proceed with internal evaluation, budgeting, and coordination based on this structure without risk of invalidation by future edits.
+>
+> *For partners already evaluating this proposal, no further structural changes are expected.
+Now is the optimal time to initiate internal alignment or approval workflows.*

 ---